pcm1984/spring-boot-kafka/README.md

 ## Whats next?

-1.Write the same microservices using WebFlux and Reactor library : Leaving this out for now because of the time constraints and other commitments I had to stick to.
+1. Write the same microservices using WebFlux and Reactor library : Leaving this out for now because of the time constraints and other commitments I had to stick to.
 But definitely ssomething I would like to explore.
 2. Add swagger to the project for easy API visualization and testing.
 3. Add Unit tests : Ideally this is something that must be done as part of the development.
 But the goal being learning and demonstrating the integration of kafka, mongo and the config servers I am leaving this for the next time.